simranjassi/pps-report/report.md

 printf("sum:%d",sum);
 }
 ```
-                                                      # EXPERIMENT NO: 4
+  #                                                     Experiment No: 4
  Write a computer program in C, which takes two numbers (integers) as input and print the smaller number.
 ```C
 #include<stdio.h>
 int main()